jerryrt/docker_ubuntu_14.04-opencv-git-latest/README.md

 * A complete set of building tools needed to build OpenCV from source.
 * OpenJDK7, Python2(2.7.4)and Python3(3.4).
 * OpenCV bindings with all of the compoenents above.
+* Full copy of OpenCV source code, on "/opt/opencv-build".

 I am building this in order to ease the setup of my learning of OpenCV with different languages, on different machines.